fmsamson/graphql-as-bff/README.md

 > Another thing is, the **Lambda Layer** is **NOT NEEDED** anymore.
 > So you can remove it from the lambda function setup!

+## Improving performance of GraphQL Lambda function

+- Automatic Persisted Query
+  - Use /GET method in sending query to GraphQL
+  - Persist the query with its equivalent sha256hash code in the server side
+    - when the query does not yet exist, client sends the full query using POST
+    - succeeding queries will retrieve it from the cache
+  - By default, the persisted query are saved on in-memory cache
+    - TODO: better to save queries in a database as lambda function does not last longer and tend to have concurrent instances
+- Lambda@Edge (at Regional Edge Location)
+  - use for origin request and response event
+- Cloudfront Function (at Edge Location)
+  - origin is the Function url of Lambda@Edge
+  - only use origin request and response and Lambda@Edge function will handle

 ## Installation

 ```bash